Information and Resources

 • Workplace violence includes behaviors and conduct that create anxiety, fear, or distrust in the workplace and is inclusive of, but not limited to: Assault, Harassment, Stalking, Threats, Intimidating communication/behavior, Vandalism, Verbal Abuse, and Brandishing/using any weapon.

-Workplace Violence in Health Care
+Workplace Violence in Health Carestrong

 • Health care workers are four times more likely to have work-related injuries from workplace violence than all other private industries.

 • In an academic medical center, employees, students, contractors, volunteers and/or vendors, may experience or be exposed to violence from several sources.
-These include, but are not limited to: Employee to employee, Patient to employee, Employee to patient, Patient to patient, Visitor to employee, Visitor to patient, Student to student, & Student to employee.
+These include, but are not limited to: Employee to employee, Patient to employee, Employee to patient, Patient to patient, Visitor to employee, Visitor to patient, Student to student, &amp Student to employee.

 • It is important to report ANY event that involves patients, employees (including physicians), students, visitors, contractors, volunteers, and/or vendors.

-• According to Mississippi Code Annotated, Chapter 3, Crimes Against the Person (97-3-7), assault on employees of a health care provider or health care facility “is an aggravating circumstance for charging” under subsections (1)(b) and (2)(b).
+• According to Mississippi Code Annotated, Chapter 3, Crimes Against the Person (97-3-7), assault on employees of a health care provider or health care facility “ an aggravating circumstance for charging” under subsections (1)(b) and (2)(b).

-De-Escalation Intervention Strategies
+Intervention Strategies

 • Health care environments can be stressful and confusing.